FOR IMMEDIATE RELEASE:

 Re: Client Wins Multimillion Dollar Jury Verdict in Will Contest Action

-R. Peyton Mahaffey, Lawrence J. McClafferty, and Bethany B. Ingersoll of McCandlish Lillard teamed with David Hudgins and Debra Stafford of Alexandria to win a recent will contest action in the Arlington County Circuit Court.
+R. Peyton Mahaffey and Lawrence J. McClafferty of McCandlish Lillard teamed with David Hudgins and Debra Stafford of Alexandria to win a recent will contest action in the Arlington County Circuit Court.
 The trial spanned 13 days over a four-week period.
 The jury rejected the clandestine efforts of the client’s father’s long time bookkeeper to probate a will she prepared and which was purportedly executed only months before his death.
 Instead the jury entered a verdict of over $7,600,000 for fraud, conversion and breach of fiduciary duty, and tacked on $175,000 in punitive damages.
 The client and his father had an estate plan that provided for the client to receive the family money upon the father’s death.

 The evidence showed that during the father’s declining years, defendant began to take advantage of the father and isolate him from friends and family.
 In addition to finding the later will to have been procured by undue influence, the jury further found that the defendant carried out a scheme to convert and divert family money from a myriad of bank accounts belonging in various forms to father and son.